 7. The Maria Island Walk, Tasmania

-If you are in it for a bit of tranquil time then the next in the list will definitely win your heart.
+If you are in it for a bit of tranquil time then the next in the list for hiking in Asutralia will definitely win your heart.
 Explore the unspoilt beauty of the Maria Island Walk in Tasmania’s natural retreat and the hike of Maria Island National Park.
 It is not much farther than a few kilometres off the east coast of Tasmania.
 The hike is a perfect blend of spectacular coastlines and the sightings of rare wildlife.
 What’s more is that, this hike will give you a closer look into Australia’s unique convict history.

 Tip: A must-do if you are in the East of Tasmania.